Right now, there are around 1.5 million older adults living in nursing homes across the U.S.

 Making a difference and raising awareness for elder abuse is not impossible or even difficult.
 We know from history that small actions have the ability to dramatically change outcomes.

 Here are small but very important ways that you can help spread awareness for nursing home abuse and promote equality and care for older adults:

-Talk to your children about treating elders with dignity
+Talk to your children and grandchildren about treating elders with dignity

 Join Ageless Alliance: United Against Elder Abuse, a social movement dedicated to the cause

 Stay informed about policies and laws regarding elder abuse and neglect

 Post information about elder abuse awareness on your social media

 Giving a Voice to You and Your Family

 Elders may be even more vulnerable to abuse because they physically cannot defend themselves or articulate the situation in order to report it.
 It’s important to trust your instincts and your gut feelings.